Watch the Nicolette team talk about our mission with NicoBoard

 Michel Mikhael co-founded Nicolette out of enthusiasm for premature babies, family-centered care, and to improve communications in healthcare.
 Michel is a board-certified pediatrician and neonatologist by the American Academy of Pediatrics.
 He currently practices at one of the top children’s hospitals in the US.

-Seth joined Nicolette out of his belief that we are all here for a purpose bigger than ourselves and helping patients and providers partner in healthcare helps accomplish that.
+Seth co-founded Nicolette out of his belief that we are all here for a purpose bigger than ourselves and helping patients and providers partner in healthcare helps accomplish that.
 Seth is a veteran of the US Navy and has been a senior executive at several companies including Microsoft and Holland America cruise line.

 Tynan Szvetecz believes the future of patient engagement and informed consent will be anchored in transformational organizations like Nicolette.
 As Chief Technology Officer, Tynan is leveraging a two-decade career focused on building cross-functional and dynamic partner ecosystems that enable delivering progressive digital health technology with speed.
 He is an advisor for multiple accelerators and incubators across the country, and has deployed next-generation digital health solutions into DaVita, University of Texas Medical Branch, US Oncology, Allscripts and more.